 Yes, you can install Pulp for Mac on multiple Macs that you personally own and use.
 In the Mac App Store, sign into the iTunes account you used to purchase the application, then click the "Purchases" tab.
 You should see a list of applications you've purchased, including Pulp.
 Click the "Install" button next to Pulp to download and install it.

 Pulp is a paid upgrade from Times 1.0 available exclusively on the Mac App Store.
-Unfortunately the Mac App Store doesn't allow for discounted upgrade prices for previous customers, so we're launching with a special, limited time introductory price of just $9.99 available to everyone instead.
+Unfortunately the Mac App Store doesn't allow for discounted upgrade prices for existing customers, though Pulp is priced much lower than Times 1.0.

 If you're unable to find an answer to your question here, please feel free to contact us.
 We'll get back to you as soon as possible.